 Software tools for remote work:

 Project management software is incredibly useful and convenient for teams to plan, budget, organize, and manage projects.
 Many project management software tools are cloud-based, making them ideal for remotely managing and streamlining workflows.
-For businesses on a budget, there are also a variety of free options.

 Collaboration tools are another vital tool for businesses to organize and store information, communicate within teams and across departments, share files, and more.
 When evaluating which collaboration tool to use, keep in mind that it should be easy for every employee to use, integrate well with other software you currently use, and ensure adequate data security.

 Cloud services are a convenient solution that allows users to back up and access data from different devices that are internet enabled.
 Rather than storing information on a central computer, cloud services provide the convenience and flexibility of online storage that is needed for businesses with a remote workforce.
-Several providers also offer free plans.

 Video conferencing software is already commonly used by many businesses and is a key tool for businesses with remote workers to maintain regular meetings and contact.
 There are both paid and free options available.
 Most collaboration tools also support video calls, in which case you may not need a separate program for this.